 Major Study on Antioxidants during Radiation Therapy for Cancer

-There is one major study I suspect most physicians extrapolate from to conclude against antioxidant use during RT.
+There is one major study that conclude against antioxidant use during RT.

 Superficially reading this paper you’d think antioxidants promote worse outcomes when taken during RT since patients receiving supplementation in addition to radiation had a higher rate of second primaries and local recurrences while receiving the vitamins.